khan123451/Lv7_Broswer_Game.github.io/README.md

 ## Game Story

-Lin is a tired traveler who needs to reach her hotel room on the 6th floor.
+Lam is a tired traveler who needs to reach her hotel room on the 6th floor.
 She must ride the escalator through 6 levels, making crucial decisions that determine whether she survives the journey.

 ## Controls